 Selenium is vital in maintaining anti-oxidant functions in the body.
-It is a trace element, and is most often found in the form of the amino acid selenocysteine, a cysteine analog which has a selenium atom inserted in place of sulfur in the cysteine molecule.
+It is a trace element and is most often found in the form of the amino acid selenocysteine, which is a cysteine analog that has a selenium atom inserted in the place of sulfur in the cysteine molecule.
 This amino acid is coded for by the UGA codon when it occurs after a specific DNA sequence.
 UGA is a termination codon in most other situations.

 Selenium compounds have been long sought after because of the various roles of this element in the body.
-There are at least 30 selenoproteins present in animals, and 25 of them occur in mammals.
+There are at least 30 selenoproteins present in animals, 25 of which are present in mammals.
 Selenomethionine is the predominant form of selenium in most of them.

-Selenium is present in several enzymes which prevent oxidative stress, such as dehydrogenases, glutathione peroxidases, superoxide dismutase, glycine reductase, thioredoxin reductase and hydrogenase.
-They reduce highly reactive free radicals to alcohols or water, by coupling this reduction with the oxidation of glutathione.
+Selenium is present in several enzymes that prevent oxidative stress, such as dehydrogenases, glutathione peroxidases, superoxide dismutase, glycine reductase, thioredoxin reductase, and hydrogenase.
+These enzymes reduce highly reactive free radicals to alcohol compounds or water by coupling this reduction with the oxidation of glutathione.

-Selenium also helps to regenerate the other important antioxidants in the body, such as vitamin C (ascorbic acid), and vitamin E (α-tocopherol), and so maintains a high level of redox activity in the body systems.
+Selenium also helps to regenerate the other important antioxidants in the body, such as vitamin C (ascorbic acid), and vitamin E (α-tocopherol).
+Taken together, this element maintains a high level of redox activity in the body systems.

-Glutathione peroxidase is the name for a family of similar enzymes that contain selenium at the active site, and act as antioxidants.
-These selenoenzymes catalyze the reduction of hydrogen peroxide to water.
-They are made up of four protein subunits, each with one selenium atom.
-Different isoenzymes occur, glutathione peroxidase being found in the cytosol, gastrointestinal tract, in the plasma, and in the reaction involving phospholipid hydroperoxide.
+Glutathione peroxidase is the name of a family of similar enzymes which contain selenium at the active site and act as antioxidants.
+These selenoenzymes, which catalyze the reduction of hydrogen peroxide to water, are made up of four protein subunits, each with one selenium atom.
+Glutathione peroxidase is found in the cytosol, gastrointestinal tract, plasma, and in the reaction involving phospholipid hydroperoxide.

 Thyroid hormones and selenium

-Another important role of selenium is as part of the iodothyronine-deiodinase complex of enzymes which is required for the effective production of active thyroid hormones.
+Another important role of selenium is in the iodothyronine-deiodinase complex of enzymes that are required for the effective production of active thyroid hormones.

 Selenium deficiency and disease

-Selenium deficiency is thought to precipitate serious health effects in humans, such as a form of cardiomyopathy, called Keshan disease, in certain parts of China.
+Selenium deficiency is thought to precipitate serious health effects in humans, such as a form of cardiomyopathy called Keshan disease, which is predominantly found in certain parts of China.
 In such areas, a form of osteoarthritis called Kashin-Beck disease is also endemic, causing major disabilities.
-The deficiency of selenium in the geographical areas where both these conditions are rife has led to the hypothesis that physiological stress responses are inefficient when antioxidant levels are low.
+The deficiency of selenium in geographical areas where both of these conditions are rife has led to the hypothesis that physiological stress responses are inefficient when antioxidant levels are low.

-The commonly recommended dietary allowance of selenium is 55 mcg per day at all ages.
+The commonly recommended dietary allowance of selenium is 55 micrograms (µg) per day at all ages.